zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/apply-spatial/apply-spatial.md

 *Note: If you have a **Free Trial** account, when your Free Trial expires your account will be converted to an **Always Free** account.
 You will not be able to conduct Free Tier workshops unless the Always Free environment is available. **[Click here for the Free Tier FAQ page.](https://www.oracle.com/cloud/free/faq.html)***

-## **STEP 1**: Prepare the Data
+## Task 1: Prepare the Data

-To prepare your data for spatial analyses, you create function-based spatial indexes on the CUSTOMER and PIZZA_LOCATIONS tables.
+To prepare your data for spatial analyses, you create function-based spatial indexes on the CUSTOMER\_CONTACT and PIZZA\_LOCATION tables.
 Function-based spatial indexes enable tables for spatial analysis without the need to create geometry columns.
 Tables with coordinate columns are always good candidates for a function-based spatial index.

 1. As described in Lab 4 Step 3, navigate to a SQL Worksheet as user MOVIESTREAM.